 The DragonCard is the official University ID card for students, faculty, and professional staff and must be carried at all times.

-University Housing manages both on-campus and off-campus housing options for undergraduate and graduate students.
+The Office of Housing and Residential Living manages both on-campus and off-campus housing options for undergraduate and graduate students.
 Be sure to apply for on campus housing early, as spaces are very limited and fill up quickly.
 Additionally, Drexel offers Gender-Inclusive housing options.
 Please note that Drexel does not offer temporary housing or housing options for non-Drexel affiliates, such as children and partners.

 Students seeking off-campus housing may use the University database to search for apartments in the University City and greater Philadelphia areas and learn more about leases, off-campus safety, sustainability efforts.
 Additionally, student may wish to explore University-Affiliated Housing options.